ragaeeb/trie-rules/README.md

 7. **Complex Replacements**: Your trie-based approach allows for complex replacements based on custom logic, like adding prefixes where they are missing.
 This kind of logic goes beyond simple pattern matching and substitution and would require additional processing outside of the regex replace function.

+8. **Apostrophe Normalization**: The trie-based approach allows for sophisticated character normalization, such as treating different apostrophe-like characters as equivalent, which would be complex and inefficient to implement with regex patterns.

 In summary, while a regex can be a powerful tool for pattern matching, a trie-based approach can offer better performance, especially with a large and complex set of patterns, and provides more flexibility for custom matching and replacement logic.

 ### Runtime Complexity